-Through December 31, 2020, this approval body of the City of Lancaster will conduct all of its regularly scheduled meetings and special meetings virtually rather than meeting in person.
+Through December 31, 2021, unless further notice is provided, this approval body of the City of Lancaster will conduct all of its regularly scheduled meetings and special meetings virtually rather than meeting in person.
 Zoom Webinar will be the preferred meeting service for public meetings, and the link to join this meeting is posted below.
 Agendas are available below.

 How to Join the Virtual Planning Commission Meetings